sveltejs/language-tools/docs/preprocessors/scss.md

 The highlighter can now understand the syntax, but svelte still can't.
 For that you will need to add a `svelte.config.js` file at the root of your project to tell svelte how to convert your SCSS into CSS that it understands.

-You likely already have this configuration somewhere if are/are planning to use SCSS with svelte, e.g. webpack config, rollup config, etc.
+You likely already have this configuration somewhere if you are/are planning to use SCSS with svelte, e.g. webpack config, rollup config, etc.

 _Tip: To avoid duplication of config, you can import the `svelte.config.js` file in your bundle configuration_